20arjuna/DS/README.md

 # DS
-Arjun Akkiraju's CourseWork for the DataStructures Course I took in 2018.
-Please do not copy any code in the repository.
+Arjun Akkiraju's CourseWork for the 2018 H. DS Course.
+Please do not copy any code in this repository for submission.
 @Copyright 2018 ArjunAkkiraju LLC